alexmeert/Python-Data-Acoustic-Modeling/README.md

 # Scientific Python Data Acoustic Modeling
 This is a project for COP 2080, CS Problem Solving and Solution.
-We used the skills from this class to model the acoustics of an enclosed space.
+We used the skills from this class to model the acoustics of a clap in an enclosed space.

 # About the Project
 It's evident that some indoor spaces have better acoustics than others, this project deals with voice and audio intelligibility within these spaces.
 With the use of